FaisalHawlader/EventManagement/README.md

   3. The user has the right to edit or delete their event;
   4. Event is searchable by different categories;
   5. Live chat, rate events, comment, and the location is also visible;
+  6. Users can save the place and time to the google calendar;

 ## Authors